Herat (1793–1863): Sultan Ahmad Khan (1857–1862)

-Foreign Relations under Sultan Ahmad Khan

-Mohammadzai Conquest of Herat (1862–1863)
+Mohammadzai conquest of Herat (1862–1863)

 Khan captured Farah soon after on 11 March 1862, which became Dost Mohammad Khan's casus belli to launch an attack on Herat.
 On July 6, Farah was captured by the Mohammadzais.
 On July 19 or July 22, Sabzawar was captured.
 By July 28, Herat was besieged.
 At the same time Mohammadzai forces advanced through Maimana and the Aimaq lands, eventually reaching the city in August.

 In January 1863 Ahmad Khan's wife, Nawab Dokhtar, died.
 Since she was also Dost Mohammad Khan's daughter, both sides mourned her death.
 Ahmad Khan ended up dying from grief on March 6, 1863, being succeeded by his son Shah Nawaz Khan.
 On May 27 Dost Mohammad made a final assault on Herat.
 The city was conquered by the Emirate of Afghanistan, ending the Principality of Herat.

-Attempts at Reviving Herati Independence (1863–1881)
+Attempts at reviving Herati independence (1863–1881)

 Even though Herat was annexed into Afghanistan, attempts were made at restoring descendants of the former rulers.
 The last such event was during Ayub Khan's reign over Herat.
 A rebellion broke out in the city and the Kabul troops massacred all the descendants of Yar Mohammad Khan Alakozai.